midlantica/LovelyBunchOfCoconuts/content/memes/thomas-sowell/if-you-want-to-see-the-poor-remain-poor.md

 ---
-title: "If you want to see the poor remain poor"
+title: 'If you want to see the poor remain poor'
 ---

 ![If you want to see the poor remain poor](/memes/thomas-sowell/if-you-want-to-see-the-poor-remain-poor.jpg)

-If you want to see the poor remain poor
+"If you want to see the poor remain poor, generation after generation, just keep the standards low in their schools and make excuses for their academic shortcomings and personal misbehavior.
+But please don't congratulate yourself on your compassion." - Thomas Sowell